ray-project/ray/doc/source/serve/direct-ingress.md

 # Direct Ingress

-In the 2.1, Serve provides alpha version gRPC ingress.
+In the 2.1, Serve provides an alpha version of gRPC ingress.
 In this section, you will learn how to

-* use Serve internal gRPC schema to send traffic
+* use Serve's internal gRPC schema to send traffic
-* bring your own gRPC schema into serve application
+* bring your own gRPC schema into your Serve application

-## Use Serve Schema
+## Use Serve's Schema

-Internally, serve provides a simple gRPC schema.
+Internally, Serve provides a simple gRPC schema.
 ```
 message PredictRequest {
   map<string, bytes> input = 2;